IdyllicPeripherals/idyllicperipherals.github.io/_projects/2022-02-22-Double Keyboard Stand.md

 ---

-A stand designed to hold two keyboards should be sturdy.
+A display stand designed to hold two keyboards should be sturdy.
 Enthusiast boards can weigh well over >1kg each, making it essential for a display stand to be equally as hefty.

 I’ve used a generous, 9mm of matte black acrylic to guarantee my double stands are as stable, secure and reliable as possible.